 Emotions tend to be strong and straightforward.
 This tendency to share how one is feeling can help process feelings quickly and move forward.
 Sure, sometimes a person with ADHD may have to do some damage control if an emotion is blurted out in a way that isn’t “interpersonally effective”.
 But at least the information is put out there to work with and process.

-This isn’t always viewed as one of the positive traits of ADHD.
-Yes, this can be a challenge but it can also be an asset.
+Yes, impulsivity can be a challenge but it can also be an asset and one of the positive traits of ADHD.
 People with ADHD tend to look at potential gains rather than getting paralyzed weighing pros/cons.
 They can be more willing to take risks.
 Quick reactions can lead to positive actions.

 7. Funny, humorous: